Introduction

 The Problem

-- Users may perform unexpected actions
+- Users submit unexpected input or repeat actions quickly

-- Traffic spikes can overload systems
+- Traffic spikes overload APIs, databases, or background jobs

 System Design / Approach